 - The few reported cases with the infantile variant have died during early childhood (with the exception of the recent case report which may be a different variant).

-- Other types should be relatively mild disorders, only requiring minor lifestyle restrictions to avoid complications such as renal failure.
+- The other types are usually only relatively mild disorders, and only require minor lifestyle restrictions to avoid complications such as acute kidney injury.